 Other than the values, another difference between the Hold Time and Dead interval is that Dead Interval defines how long a router will wait for the neighbour to send the hello message.
 In contrast, hold time is the information we will send to our neighbour telling them to wait for this long in case you stop receiving hello messages from me.

 EIGRP vs OSPF - On the basis of Load Balancing

 Both protocols by default support equal cost load balancing, meaning if we have more than 1 best route to reach any specific destination, then the data will be distributed on all of the links.
 In EIGRP, we also see the support for unequal cost load balancing, which can be achieved by manipulating the variance, which is the multiplier of path cost.
 The good part is that EIGRP intelligently sends proportionally higher traffic on the better links among the available links.

-These are the differences between OSPF and EIGRP.
+These are the difference between OSPF and EIGRP.
 Given you are still with us, you must have a good understanding of both these protocols.